Ingenjoy/SelectedTopicsOptimization/Chapters/03.Constrained/notes_constrained.md

 $$
 Note that this is a block matrix.

+> If $P$ is positive-definite, the linearly constrained quadratic minimization problem has an unique solution.

 Solving this linear system gives both the constrained minimizer $\mathbf{x}^\star$ as well as the Lagrange multipliers.

 **Assignment 1**

-1. Complete the code to solve the constrained quadratic system
+1. Complete the code to solve linearly constrained quadratic systems.
 2. Use this code to solve the quadratic toy problem defined above.

 ```python